The Alternative 'Russia Scandal'

 The Clinton Foundation supports a wide variety of humanitarian projects around the world.

-This episode raises the familiar scenario of overlap between the Clinton's private dealings and public actions, and the potential for conflicts of interest.
+This episode raises the familiar scenario of overlap between the Clinton's private dealings and public actions and the potential for conflicts of interest.
 Yet a number of Clinton critics and news organizations have looked into the matter and have not presented evidence of wrongdoing.

 As the Times concluded in its 2015 story: